John Coltrane

 John William Coltrane (September 23, 1926 – July 17, 1967) was an American jazz saxophonist, bandleader and composer.
 He is among the most influential and acclaimed figures in the history of jazz and 20th-century music.

-Born and raised in North Carolina, Coltrane moved to Philadelphia after graduating high school, where he studied music.
+Born and raised in North Carolina, after graduating from high school Coltrane moved to Philadelphia, where he studied music.
 Working in the bebop and hard bop idioms early in his career, Coltrane helped pioneer the use of modes and was one of the players at the forefront of free jazz.
 He led at least fifty recording sessions and appeared on many albums by other musicians, including trumpeter Miles Davis and pianist Thelonious Monk.
 Over the course of his career, Coltrane's music took on an increasingly spiritual dimension, as exemplified on his most acclaimed album A Love Supreme (1965) and others.
-Decades after his death, Coltrane remains influential, and he has received numerous posthumous awards, including a special Pulitzer Prize, and was canonized by the African Orthodox Church.
+Decades after his death, Coltrane remains influential, and he has received numerous posthumous awards, including a special Pulitzer Prize, and was even canonized by the African Orthodox Church.

 His second wife was pianist and harpist Alice Coltrane.
 The couple had three children: John Jr. (1964–1982), a bassist; Ravi (born 1965), a saxophonist; and Oran (born 1967), a saxophonist, guitarist, drummer and singer.

 Biography

 1926–1945: Early life

 Coltrane was born in his parents' apartment at 200 Hamlet Avenue in Hamlet, North Carolina, on September 23, 1926.
 His father was John R. Coltrane and his mother was Alice Blair.
-He grew up in High Point, North Carolina and attended William Penn High School.
-While in high school, Coltrane played clarinet and alto horn in a community band before switching to the saxophone by the fall of 1940, after being influenced by the likes of Lester Young and Johnny Hodges.
+He grew up in High Point, North Carolina, and attended William Penn High School.
+While in high school, Coltrane played clarinet and alto horn in a community band before switching to the saxophone, after being influenced by the likes of Lester Young and Johnny Hodges.
 Beginning in December 1938, his father, aunt, and grandparents died within a few months of one another, leaving him to be raised by his mother and a close cousin.
 In June 1943, shortly after graduating from high school, Coltrane and his family moved to Philadelphia, where he got a job at a sugar refinery.
-In September that year, his 17th birthday, his mother bought him his first saxophone, an alto.
+In September that year, for his 17th birthday, his mother bought him his first saxophone, an alto.
 From 1944 to 1945, Coltrane took saxophone lessons at the Ornstein School of Music with Mike Guerra.
-From early to mid-1945, he had his first professional work: a "cocktail lounge trio" with piano and guitar.
+Between early to mid-1945, he had his first professional work as a musician: a "cocktail lounge trio" with piano and guitar.

 An important moment in the progression of Coltrane's musical development occurred on June 5, 1945, when he saw Charlie Parker perform for the first time.
-In a DownBeat magazine article in 1960 he recalled: “the first time I heard Bird play, it hit me right between the eyes.”
+In a DownBeat magazine article in 1960 he recalled: "the first time I heard Bird play, it hit me right between the eyes."